camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 ![The deploy dialog of a BPMN diagram](img/web-modeler-deploy.png)

 In Self-Managed, you can deploy your diagram to the cluster defined in your Web Modeler [configuration](/self-managed/modeler/web-modeler/configuration/configuration.md#clusters).
-If no configuration is found, you are prompted to manually enter your cluster details.
+You should have the `Zeebe` [role](../../../../self-managed/identity/user-guide/roles/add-assign-role/#add-a-role) assigned in Identity to be authorized to deploy.

 ### Before deploying a process